vargamihaly/CodeWarsKatas/katas/readme.md

 > Please keep in mind that the test cases ensure that the number of people in the bus is always >= 0.
 So the return integer can't be negative.
 > The second value in the first integer array is 0, since the bus is empty in the first bus stop.

+#### SortTheOdd

+> You will be given an array of numbers.You have to sort the odd numbers in ascending order while
+> leaving the even numbers at their original positions.